 Backpropagation from scratch in Julia (part I)

 Neural networks have been going through a renaissance recently.
-After exploding computational power availability (often GPU based), recent improvements in neural networks initialization (pre-training with RBMs or autoencoders), overcoming vanishing gradient problem in recurrent networks (LSTM) and advances in optimization techniques (AdaGrad, AdaDelta, Adam and others) neural networks are in the centre of attention, again.
-And the attention is tremendous in fact.
-Neural networks have won most of machine learning challenges during the last couple of years.
-Their bio-inspired nature and so their human-like roots caused neural networks popularity growth among regular people, too.
+After exploding computational power availability (often GPU-based), recent improvements in neural networks initialization (pre-training with RBMs or autoencoders), overcoming vanishing gradient problem in recurrent networks (LSTM), and advances in optimization techniques (AdaGrad, AdaDelta, Adam, and others), neural networks are in the center of attention again.
+And the attention is tremendous, in fact.
+Neural networks have won most of the machine learning challenges during the last couple of years.
+Their bio-inspired nature and human-like roots have caused neural networks’ popularity growth among regular people, too.
 Friends of mine with no scientific background whatsoever happen to poke me asking if I heard of “singularity” or neural networks by any chance?

 In other words, neural networks can no longer be ignored, and the goal of this post is to catch up a bit and learn basics about them.